frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Coding in Production

 ### Talk Description
 Ever had that bug that happens "only in production"?
 Ever heard someone say "but it works on my machine"?
 Ever said it yourself?
-Wouldn't it be nice if you could write all your code directly in production - so that when it works for you on your machine, it also works for everyone else?
+Wouldn't it be nice if you could write all your code directly in production-so that when it works for you on your machine, it also works for everyone else?

 In this workshop we will build a virtual environment which replicates a production environment from scratch using configuration automation and virtualization through lightweight containers.
-With our trusty tools - Vagrant, Docker and Chef - we will proceed step by step to build a local development environment.
+With our trusty tools-Vagrant, Docker and Chef-we will proceed step by step to build a local development environment.

-With this, we hope to highlight the benefits of being able to see locally how code would actually work in production - helping catch design issues quickly and eliminate entire classes of bugs.
+With this, we hope to highlight the benefits of being able to see locally how code would actually work in production-helping catch design issues quickly and eliminate entire classes of bugs.
 Plus, to be honest, it also gives us a chance to play around with some really fun tech.

 ## Phil Cohen :construction_worker: